 - Small shrug to keep your warm

-- Bling up your outfit with any jewellery that you have, a cruise is the perfect opportunity to go a bit mad and try new things.
+- Bling up your outfit with any jewellery that you have, a cruise is a perfect opportunity to go a bit mad and try new things.
 Why not try wearing something you’d never normally wear.
 You won’t see anybody that you know!

 Informal nights onboard Cunard are still more formal than most formal nights on other cruises.
 They certainly are a lot more formal than I would ever dress in my normal day to day life.
 The only real difference with informal nights is that men can wear a normal suit and can take off that dreaded bow tie (phew!).
 Women can put down the prom dress and pick up one which is almost as nice… maybe a little bit less sparkly.
 Think an evening out instead of a wedding.
-I honestly didn’t see much difference between the formal and informal nights, maybe that’s because I rarely cruise with formal dining and as a result it all seemed a bit posh for me!
+I honestly didn’t see much difference between the formal and informal nights, maybe that’s because I rarely cruise with formal dining and as a result, it all seemed a bit posh for me!

 Dress code for afternoon tea.

 I believe there is a dress code for afternoon tea although it didn’t seem to be enforced.
 I managed to get into afternoon tea wearing shorts (although I don’t think you are meant to) oops!
 Onboard the Queen Victoria afternoon tea was in quite an open area so you could just sit down and be brought tea and cakes.
-I didn’t feel pressure to dress up at afternoon tea as I did in the main restaurants.
+I didn’t feel pressured to dress up for afternoon tea as I did in the main restaurants.

 Would I do it again?

 In regards to clothing, I would say wear what makes you feel happy and confident.
 There are some guests which take the dress code incredibly seriously but they probably aren’t going to be looking at you anyway… After all, it is your holiday!
 Enjoy yourself.
 Don’t forget that the room service on Cunard is completely free and really really yummy.
 If you ever get fed up with the formal dining you can always eat on your balcony and watch the world go by.

 Have you ever taken a Cunard cruise?
 Please let me know what you thought of the dress code in the comments.
 Make sure you visit the Cunard section of my site here: Cunard where you’ll find food reviews, first time Cunard tips+ lots more!